jaipack17/Gizmo2D/README.md

 ## Features

-The library provides you with the following visual debugging features.
+The library consists of the following visual debugging features.

 * Circles
 * Squares
 * Rectangles